 A workplace where our people feel safe and respected remains a priority.
 In Australia in response to the 2022 Respect at Work and 2023 Work Health and Safety Psychosocial legislative updates we remain focused on proactive actions to enable a positive duty of care, in addition to a respectful, safe and inclusive workplace.
-This includes the launch of the standalone 2022 Sexual Harassment Policy, 2023 Respect at Work program of work including enhanced response, tracking and reporting of sexual harassment, and people-centred response training.
-A new Respect at Work program has been developed which explores the toll of everyday disrespect with an aim of inspiring action and culture change, which will be rolled out across Australia and New Zealand over 2024 and 2025.
+This included the launch of the standalone 2022 Sexual Harassment Policy and the 2023 Respect at Work program of work including enhanced response, tracking and reporting of sexual harassment, and people-centred response training.
+In 2024, we developed a new Respect at Work program which explores the toll of everyday disrespect with an aim of inspiring action and culture change, which will continue to be rolled out across Australia and New Zealand over 2025.
+Connected marketplace including customer satisfaction and retention, vulnerable customers and diversity in supply chain